Amazon Web Services is having outages -- which is why the internet isn't working today

 "AWS services and customer applications depending on S3 will continue to experience high error rates as we are actively working to remediate the errors in Amazon S3."

-An Amazon spokesperson said the company believes it has identified the cause of the outage and is working to repair it.
+An AWS spokesperson said the company believes it has identified the cause of the outage and is working to repair it.

 CNNTech will update as more information becomes available.